Sephardic Jewish cuisine: Desserts and beverages

-Pickles and condiments

-Olives and pickled vegetables, such as cucumbers, carrots, cabbage and cauliflower, are a standard accompaniment to meals.
-Amba is a pickled mango sauce.
-Small pickled lemons are a Tunisian and Moroccan delicacy.

 Shabbat and holiday dishes

 Shabbat

-On Shabbat, the Jews of North Africa in Tunisia and Morocco serve chreime, fish in a spicy tomato sauce.

 As cooking on Shabbat is prohibited, Sephardi Jews, like their Ashkenazi counterparts, developed slow-cooked foods that would simmer on a low flame overnight and be ready for eating the next day.

 One slow-cooked food was ropa vieja.
 The oldest name of the dish is chamin (from the Hebrew word "cham," which means "hot"), but there are several other names.
 When the Sephardic Jews were expelled from Spain in 1492, many fled to northwestern Africa across the Straits of Gibraltar.
 The hamin was changed, adjusting for local ingredients and then called dafina ("covered") in Morocco.
 Any favorite vegetables can be added, and the eggs can be removed and eaten at any time.
 Its Ashkenazi counterpart is called shalet or cholent.

 Shavfka is another Sephardi dish that has an Ashkenazi counterpart, namely kugel.
-Bourekas are often served on Shabbat morning.
-Pestelas, sesame-seed topped pastry filled with pine nuts, meat and onion, are also traditional.
+Bourekas and bulemas are often served on Shabbat morning.
+Pestelas and Pastelikos, sesame-topped pastry filled with pine nuts, meat and onion, are also traditionally eaten on the same time.

 Sambusak is a semicircular pocket of dough filled with mashed chickpeas, fried onions and spices associated with Sephardic Jewish cuisine.
 According to Gil Marks, an Israeli food historian, sambusak has been a traditional part of the Sephardic Sabbath meal since the 13th century.